How to Watch BBC iPlayer in Australia

 Step 2: Download & Install VPN

-With your account setup, you will see a link in your confirmation email to the download area of the ExpressVPN website.
+With your account setup, you will see a link in your confirmation email to the download area of the Buffered website.
 Click on this and then choose the appropriate software download link for the device you're currently using.

 Installation on a desktop/laptop is straight forward.
 It will begin automatically when downloaded, then you just follow the steps as prompted.